arnav13081994/arnav13081994/README.md

 ---

-## I'm a Django Developer and a kubernetes operator.
+## I'm a Django Developer and a Kubernetes operator.
+Available for freelance work.
 <br />

-- 🌱 I’m currently focussing on diving deep into Django and kubernetes.
+- 🌱 I’m currently focussing on diving deep into Django and Kubernetes.
 - 🔭 Ardently believe in doing few things but doing them very, very well.
 - 🤖 Love to automate all things in my life (Part of this README is also automated 😅 )
-- 🥅 2020 Goals: Level up my Django and kubernetes knowledge and make my projects more automated and application code more concise and understandeable.

 <br />